A ring of radius a carries a uniformly distributed electric charge q1 on one half

 \]

-and so the result is obtained for the electric field vector of a ring uniform charge.
+and so the result is obtained for the electric field vector of a ring of uniform charge.
 (Figure 8-C).